-Diwali or Deepawali is celebrated on Sunday, 27 October 2019.
-On the auspicious day of Diwali several pujas performed; such as Lakshmi Puja, Diwali Puja, Kedar Gauri Vrat, Chopda Puja, Sharda Puja, Bengal Kali Puja, Diwali Snan and Diwali Devpuja among Hindu devotees.
+Diwali or Deepawali is celebrated on Saturday, 14 November 2020.
+On the auspicious day of Diwali, several pujas performed; such as Lakshmi Puja, Diwali Puja, Kedar Gauri Vrat, Chopda Puja, Sharda Puja, Bengal Kali Puja, Diwali Snan and Diwali Devpuja among Hindu devotees.
 Deepawali arrived from the word “deep” and “avali” means a row or line of diyas.
-This light and bright festival is celebrated not only in India but also in some other neighboring countries such as- Nepal, Singapore, Malaysia, Sri Lanka, Indonesia, Mauritius, Suriname, Trinidad and South Africa.
+This light and the bright festival is celebrated not only in India but also in some other neighboring countries such as- Nepal, Singapore, Malaysia, Sri Lanka, Indonesia, Mauritius, Suriname, Trinidad and South Africa.

 • According to Hindu Mythology, it is believed that Diwali is a celebration of welcoming Lord Rama after defeating Ravana.
 Lord Rama came back to Ayodhya along with Lord Laxman and Goddess Sita from 14 years of exile.
 The people welcome Lord Rama by lighting lots of earthen lamps on the ways.